CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 ## 5. Standardize Signal by Read Counts
 **NECESSARY MODULES/SOFTWARE: samtools/1.18**

 If you would like to compare the signal between wiggle tracks (to compare conditions), it is important to standardize by the number of aligned reads in the dataset.
+This can be done within the entire experiment or just relative to the number of aligned reads in the strand.
 If you do wish to standardize your wiggle track signal, run:
 ```
 bash run_count_reads_1_30_24.sh </path/to/bam/files>
 ```
+The path to the BAM files is typically either the merged_downsampled_bamfiles/ (total experiment read counts) or the strands/ (per strand read count normalization)

-If you do not wish to do so, please skip this step.
+If you do not wish to do normalize your data relative to the read counts, please skip this step.